 First Things to Consider

 Be careful with portion sizes.
 Your dog may love the idea of eating everything on Thanksgiving (who doesn’t?), but it could be dangerous if portions and treats get out of control.
 Keep their portions consistent with what you normally provide, with a few Thanksgiving treats sprinkled throughout.
-They’ll will love the holidays as much as you do, without a scary trip to the vet later.
+They’ll love the holidays as much as you do, without a scary trip to the vet later.

 Check with your vet.
 If your dog has had health issues in the past (allergies or gastro-intestinal problems), ask your vet about any Thanksgiving foods you’re unsure about beforehand.